 - Name PHP design patterns you have worked with.

-As well as double-checking the engineer’s past history with PHP, this also gives them a free canvas to display how interested in the language they are.
-The best candidates will be able to talk above and beyond your expectations about their past work, or how their personal development has expanded along with PHP itself.
+As well as double-checking the engineer’s past experience with PHP, this also gives them a free canvas to display how interested in the language they are.
+The best offshore PHP developers will be able to talk above and beyond your expectations about their past work, or how their personal development has expanded along with PHP itself.

-This aspect of a potential employee’s personal development can be crucial beyond the act of programming PHP.
-StackOverflow outlines some of the key forums developers talk about PHP on, and these are incredibly useful resources for discovering what exactly your future staff will desire, enjoy doing, and be motivated for.
-Determine what type of culture your company should hold for PHP programmers, or triple-check your outsourcing vendor will be a happy place for them.
-If they are allowed to be part of an engaged, positive team, this resonate well throughout the final product.
+Determine what type of culture your company should hold for PHP programmers and triple-check your outsourcing vendor will be a happy place for them.
+Be sure — if they get a chance to be part of an engaged, positive team, this will resonate well with your final product.

 Be a Good Employer